JarateKing/Github-Markdown-Snippets/README.md

 ### Start-of-line Asterisk

 Normally, having an asterisk at the start of a line will become a list.
-If you want to keep it as an asterisk, you can add a zero-width whitespace character in front of it.
+If you want to keep it as an asterisk, you can add a slash character in front of it.
 This same logic will also apply to other markdown concepts.

 ```
 * Text